MUSIC FROM FIVE CENTURIES AGO

 Tension increases as disagreements between Rajah Lapulapu against Rajah Humabon of Cebu and Portuguese navigator, Ferdinand Magellan continue to grow.
 And so the inevitable war began!
 Houses of ordinary villagers were put to ashes making Rajah Lapulapu and his warriors consumed with the fire of revenge.
 The sounds of drums become louder as two opposing tribes are fighting.
 The crystal waters of the sea slowly turned red.
 Likewise, chants became cries.
 It was an hour full of music but, in painful melodies as the battle comes closer to an end.

 MUSIC 5: LA ULTIMA HORA (THE LAST HOUR)

 The great desire to protect the island against foreign invasion gave much energy and strength for Rajah Lapulapu and his warriors, finally putting the troop of Ferdinand Magellan down on their knees.
-It was a short time of battle but the story of bravery and heroism of Lapulapu and his men lived forever.
+It was a short time of the battle but the story of bravery and heroism of Lapulapu and his men lived forever.
 The final curtain has dropped, and so does Ferdinand Magellan and his warriors.
-Only few left for Magellan’s troop including Antonio Pigafetta who eventually wrote the story of Batalla de Mactán (Battle of Mactan).
+Only a few left of Magellan’s troops including Antonio Pigafetta who eventually wrote the story of Batalla de Mactán (Battle of Mactan).

 MUSIC 6: HANGAWAY KANG ISLA (WARRIORS OF THE ISLAND)

 Celebrating the Victory at Mactan, the island is filled with jubilant music and sounds.
-The battle is over but, life will never be the same again in the island of Mactan.
+The battle is over but, life will never be the same again on the island of Mactan.